-Notably, he worked on the design, detail and delivery of 600 homes at the Athletes Village for the London 2012 Olympics and was nominated for the Olympic Delivery Authority award for outstanding leadership.
+Satish architectural expertise is evident in the over one thousand new homes he has designed and built.
+A standout project in his illustrious career was his involvement in the design, detailing, and delivery of 600 homes at the Athletes Village for the London 2012 Olympics.
+This important project earned him a nomination for the Olympic Delivery Authority award for outstanding leadership.

 In addition to his architectural practice, Satish serves as a Design Expert Associate for the Design Council and is a member of the Harrow Design Review Panel.
 He also contributes his insights and expertise as a columnist for Building Design.